bergesinstitute/graf-method/book-3-unit-6.md

 💂 Here are some commonly used reflexive verbs.

-    Acostarse – to go to bed
+    acostarse – to go to bed

-    Ducharse – to shower/to take a shower
+    ducharse – to shower / to take a shower

-    Hacerse – to become
+    hacerse – to become

-    Irse – to leave
+    irse – to leave

-    Lavarse (la cara, las manos, etc.) – to wash your face, your hands, etc.
+    lavarse (la cara, las manos, etc.) – to wash your face, your hands, etc.

-    Levantarse – to get up/to wake up
+    levantarse – to get up / to wake up

-    Maquillarse – to put on makeup
+    maquillarse – to put on makeup

-    Mirarse en el espejo – to look at yourself in the mirror
+    mirarse en el espejo – to look at yourself in the mirror

-    Peinarse – to comb your hair
+    peinarse – to comb your hair

-    Quedarse – to stay
+    quedarse – to stay

 ## Verbos reflexivos en infinitivo y gerundio (reflexive verbs in infinitive and gerund)